dojo/docs/dojo/xhr.rst

 Features
 ========

-* `dojo.formToJson <dojo/formToJson>`_ : Convert a DOM Form to JSON.
+* :ref:`dojo.formToJson <dojo/formToJson>` : Convert a DOM Form to JSON.
 It is an alias to domForm.toJson function.
-* `dojo.formToObject <dojo/formToObject>`_ : Convert a DOM Form to a JavaScript object.It is an alias to domForm.toObject function.
+* :ref:`dojo.formToObject <dojo/formToObject>` : Convert a DOM Form to a JavaScript object.It is an alias to domForm.toObject function.
-* `dojo.formToQuery <dojo/formToQuery>`_ : Convert a DOM Form to a query string.It is an alias to domForm.toQuery function.
+* :ref:`dojo.formToQuery <dojo/formToQuery>` : Convert a DOM Form to a query string.It is an alias to domForm.toQuery function.
-* `dojo.objectToQuery <dojo/objectToQuery>`_ : Convert a JavaScript object to a query string.It is an alias to ioq.objectToQuery function
+* :ref:`dojo.objectToQuery <dojo/objectToQuery>` : Convert a JavaScript object to a query string.It is an alias to ioq.objectToQuery function
-* `dojo.queryToObject <dojo/queryToObject>`_ : Convert a query string to a JavaScript Object.It is an alias to ioq.queryToObject function
+* :ref:`dojo.queryToObject <dojo/queryToObject>` : Convert a query string to a JavaScript Object.It is an alias to ioq.queryToObject function
-* `dojo.xhrDelete <dojo/xhrDelete>`_ : Use HTTP DELETE method to make an xhr call.
+* :ref:`dojo.xhrDelete <dojo/xhrDelete>` : Use HTTP DELETE method to make an xhr call.
-* `dojo.xhrGet <dojo/xhrGet>`_ : Use HTTP GET method to make an xhr call.
+* :ref:`dojo.xhrGet <dojo/xhrGet>` : Use HTTP GET method to make an xhr call.
-* `dojo.xhrPost <dojo/xhrPost>`_ : Use HTTP POST method to make an xhr call.
+* :ref:`dojo.xhrPost <dojo/xhrPost>` : Use HTTP POST method to make an xhr call.
-* `dojo.xhrPut <dojo/xhrPut>`_ : Use HTTP PUT method to make an xhr call.
+* :ref:`dojo.xhrPut <dojo/xhrPut>` : Use HTTP PUT method to make an xhr call.
-* `dojo.rawXhrPost <dojo/rawXhrPost>`_ : Use HTTP POST method to make an xhr call.
+* :ref:`dojo.rawXhrPost <dojo/rawXhrPost>` : Use HTTP POST method to make an xhr call.
-* `dojo.rawXhrPut <dojo/rawXhrPut>`_ : Use HTTP PUT method to make an xhr call.
+* :ref:`dojo.rawXhrPut <dojo/rawXhrPut>` : Use HTTP PUT method to make an xhr call.

 ========